interactive-security-guides/Silent-Intrusion-Defense-Lab/README.md

 - **[Silent Intrusions](book-link)** — The accompanying book by [Author]
 - **[Connection Security Services](https://www.connection.com/)** — Managed security and incident response services

-## Feedback & Support

-For bug reports, feature requests, or content questions:
-- Open an issue in this repository
-- Contact [support email / presales contact]

 ---

 **No login.
 No install.
 Starts in seconds.
 Works offline.**